How to Rotate or Flip a Mattress

 If you have a double-sided mattress, rotating it every three to four months can help distribute the weight and pressure evenly across the surface, preventing excessive wear and sagging in specific areas.
 This rotation ensures that both sides of the mattress experience equal usage.

 For single-sided mattresses, rotating them can still be beneficial, although flipping is not possible.
-By rotating the mattress, you can minimise the development of body impressions and promote even wear.
+By rotating the mattress, you can minimize the development of body impressions and promote even wear.

 It's important to note that some mattresses may have specific instructions from the manufacturer regarding rotation frequency, so it's always advisable to consult the care guidelines provided with your mattress.